jmjuanes/siimple/packages/jsx/README.md

 # @siimple/jsx (Experimental)

-A JSX transform function to create React Elements that supports the `css` prop.
+A simple JSX transform function to create React Elements that supports the `css` prop.

 > **Note**: this is an experimental package.
 API may change at any time.